I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ns-d3dkmdt-_d3dkmdt_sharedprimarysurfacedata.md

 `VidPnSourceId`

 [in] The zero-based identification number of the video present source in a path of a video present network (VidPN) topology that the surface is located on.

-`Width`

-[in] The width of the surface, in pixels.
-The driver returns the width value.

 ## Remarks
 Multiple processes can lock a shared primary surface.
 The video memory manager pins the standard allocation for the shared primary surface in video memory so the digital-to-analog converter (DAC) is guaranteed to always scan-out the appropriate data.